 Ski Resorts Where You Can Winter Camp in the Parking Lot

-Embarking on a winter camping adventure offers unparalleled satisfaction, especially when you wake up snug and on-site in your pop-up truck camper, RV, or van.
+Embarking on a winter camping adventure offers unparalleled satisfaction, especially when you wake up snug and on-site in your Four Wheel Camper, RV, or van.
 With ample time to prepare, savor a steaming cup of coffee, and hit the slopes early to carve out fresh tracks, the experience is truly gratifying.

 For those seeking this unique blend of outdoor exploration and comfort, we’ve put together a selection of ski resorts where winter camping is not only permitted but encouraged.
 We only have a few months of the ski season left, so enjoy the adventure!

 Mt.
-Hood Meadows offers free overnight camper parking at the Sunrise Lot on a first-come, first-serve basis, providing an opportunity for visitors to extend their stay amidst the scenic beauty of Mt.
+Hood Meadows offers free overnight camper parking in the back of the Sunrise Lot on a first-come, first-serve basis, providing an opportunity for visitors to extend their stay amidst the scenic beauty of Mt.
 Hood.
-RVs and campers must be self-contained and have a Sno-Park Permit from Nov.
+RVs and campers must be self-contained as there are no services or utilities available and have a Sno-Park Permit from Nov.
 1 – April 30.
 Registration on-site is required, with a maximum stay of three consecutive nights within any five-night period.

 #3 Grand Targhee Resort, Wyoming